Eashwar93/Bilateral-Networks/README.md

 ### Further Work:
-* Models _bisenetv1_ and _fanetv1_ are authors version of the models from the respective papers.
+* Models _bisenetv1_ and _fanetv1_ are author's version of the models from the respective papers.
 I will publish the details of the modifications and results which were part of my research soon.
-* I will link this repository with deployment in TensoRT and OpenVino possibly with a ROS2 wrapper
+* I will link this repository with deployment in TensorRT and OpenVino possibly with a ROS2 wrapper